Remote Revolution: Rates of BPO, Freelancers and VAs in the PH

 And no wonder.

-We don’t need that.
-For us freelancers, our commute usually involves bed to breakfast to desk, and often, breakfast and all other meals are taken at the desk.
+Freelancers don’t need that.
+Their daily commute usually involves bed to breakfast to the desk, and often, breakfast and all other meals are taken at the desk.

 The rates are better.
 “If you get a freelance job five days a week the remuneration could be higher than most people with the regular job”, says Upwork Country Manager Ron Cirujano.
 And it’s true.

-It’s not fickleness.
-It’s flexibility.
+It’s not fickle.
+It’s flexible.
 Freelancers specialize but do not box themselves into roles.
 They can explore and grow without hindrance, and earn more money as they make themselves more and more valuable in more and more fields.

-The big question most entrepreneurs about to hire virtual assistants and freelancers: how much does it cost?
+The big question most entrepreneurs have about hiring virtual assistants and freelancers is: how much does it cost?

-BPO companies provide allowances for transportation, clothes and food.
-For freelancers, it’s all inclusive, and if you hire via Upwork, rates quotes usually include Upwork’s 10% commission.
+BPO companies provide allowances for transportation, clothes, and food.
+For freelancers, it’s all-inclusive, and if you hire via Upwork, rates, and quotes usually include Upwork’s 5-20% commission.